hardwario/twr-generic-node/README.md

 | LED effect setting             | NA     | Power Module                                                                                                |

 ## Supported modules and reading values from sensors
 MQTT Commands can be sent only from paired gateway.
-Use Core Module or USB Dongle with [gateway firmware](https://github.com/bigclownlabs/bcf-gateway) connected to Raspberry Pi with installed [BigClown Raspbian image](https://www.bigclown.com/doc/tutorials/raspberry-pi-installation/) or Computer with installed [BigClown Playground](https://www.bigclown.com/doc/tutorials/playground-setup/).
+Use Core Module or USB Dongle with [gateway firmware](https://github.com/bigclownlabs/bcf-gateway) connected to Raspberry Pi with installed [HARDWARIO Raspbian image](https://developers.hardwario.com/tutorials/raspberry-pi-installation) or Computer with installed [HARDWARIO Playground](https://developers.hardwario.com/basics/bigclown-playground).

 #### Read values from sensors using MQTT subscribe:
   * Subscribe to read all MQTT topics: